NVIDIA/aistore/docs/authn.md

 To change AuthN settings after deployment, modify the server's configuration file and restart the server.
 If you change the server's secret key, make sure to modify AIStore proxy configuration as well.

-At start, AuthN checks the user list.
+Upon startup, AuthN checks the user list.
 If it is empty, AuthN creates a default user that can access everything: user ID is `admin` and password is `admin`.
 Do not forget to change the user's password for security reasons.

 ### Notation